 Camellia japonica 'Queen Bessie' ~ Kosaku Sawada 1934 ~ Excellent cold hardy camellia with a bushy, upright vigorous habit.
 Flowers are large, semidouble white with a hint of blush.
 Blooms heavily in mid to late season.

-Camellia japonica 'Royal Velvet'~ The attraction of 'Royal Velvet' is the brilliant, pure red flowers conatining barely a trace of either pink or blue.
+Camellia japonica 'Royal Velvet'~ The attraction of 'Royal Velvet' is the brilliant, pure red flowers containing barely a trace of either pink or blue.
 Large Semidouble flowers grab your attention from a distance.
 Open, spreading habit displays the flowers well.
 Mid to late season.

 Camellia japonica 'Ruth Graham'~ Semmes, AL 1990s ~ Tom Dodd, Jr. was an admirer of softer pastel-colored camellias and this seedling of 'Hagoromo' is one of his best introductions.
 Seldom seen, due to its slow (not weak) growth, it will reward the patient gardener with exquisite blooms.
 Upright bushy grower with rich, dark green leaves.